Dear Christmas by Dear Jane

 It’s Christmas Again 又到聖誕 by Deep Ng

-As is typical of many Cantopop songs, this one's a bit melancholy.
-Deep Ng sings of being alone during the festive season, without a significant other while everyone else on the streets are all paired up.
-But he doesn’t moan about the situation and instead twists things on its head, singing, “Even if god ignores me I can get through Christmas / If a partner leaves suddenly at least there’ll be festive lights”.
-Singles who got through cuffing season unpaired can take heart with this song.
+As is typical of many Cantopop songs, this one’s a bit melancholic.
+Deep Ng sings of being alone during the festive season, without a significant other while everyone else on the streets is all paired up.
+But instead of moaning about it, he twists things on its head, proclaiming that “Even if god ignores me I can get through Christmas / If a partner leaves suddenly at least there’ll be festive lights”.
+Singles who are going through cuffing season unpaired can take heart with this song.

 Advertising